 This is an objectively highly accurate trading tool in the Forex market.
-It has many settings an can automatically detect and highlight different variations of butterflies on the chart.
+It has many settings and can automatically detect and highlight different variations of butterflies on the chart.

-Let’s examine the example of butterfly pattern on Forex:
+Let’s examine the example of the butterfly pattern on Forex:

 Figure 13.
 Signal of a bearish classic Gartley butterfly.

-If you switch to H4 timeframe, you can observe the same signal:
+If you switch to the H4 timeframe, you can observe the same signal: